evandolan/getdata-015-project/README.md

 straight forward.
 Each line of code can run in the order they appear in the file.
 There are a number of functions in the file.
 The code used to create the functions are always above any code that calls the functions.

+The tidydata.txt submitted along with this project is not complete.
+I was able to create a tidy dataset based on only one subject at a time.
+As a sample, I provided the values for subject 1.
+My code can produce the tidy data for any one subject, but not all at once.